DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - prevent future occurrences
     - mitigate the impact of the incident on the organization
 - Types of investigations:
-    - **administrative**: an investigation that is focused on policy violations
+    - **administrative**: an investigation that is focused on policy violations.
+They are internal to an orgaisation.
+        - Operational investigations have the loosest standards for collection of information.
+They are not intended to produce evidence because they are for internal operational purposes only.
+In addition to resolving the operational issue, operational investigations often conduct a root cause analysis that seeks to identify the reason that an operational issue occurred.
     - **criminal**: conducted by law enforcement, this type of investigation tries to determine if there is cause to believe (beyond a reasonable doubt) that someone committed a crime
         - the goal is to gather evidence that can be used to convict in court
         - the job of a security professional is to preserve evidence, ensure law enforcement has been contacted, and assist as necessary
     - **civil**: non-criminal investigation for matters such as contract disputes
         - the goal of a civil investigation is to gather evidence that can be used to support a legal claim in court, and is typically triggered from an imminent or on-going lawsuit
         - the level of proof is much lower for a civil compared to a criminal investigation
+        - Most civil cases do not follow the beyond a reasonable doubt standard of proof.
+Instead, they use the weaker preponderance of the evidence standard.
     - **regulatory**: investigation initiated by a government regulator when there is reason to believe an organization is not in compliance
         -  this type of investigation varies significantly in scope and could look like any of the other three types of investigation depending on the severity of the allegations
         - as with criminal investigations, it is key to preserve evidence, and assist the regulator’s investigators
+- **Electronic Discovery**: In legal proceedings, each side has a duty to preserve evidence related to the case and, through the discovery process, share information with their adversary in the proceedings.
+This discovery process applies to both paper records and electronic records, and the electronic discovery (or eDiscovery) process facilitates the processing of electronic information for disclosure.
+The Electronic Discovery Reference Model (EDRM) describes a standard process for conducting eDiscovery with nine aspects:
+    - Information Governance: Ensures that information is well organized for future eDiscovery efforts.
+    - Identification: Locates the information that may be responsive to a discovery request when the organization believes that litigation is likely.
+    - Preservation: Ensures that potentially discoverable information is protected against alteration or deletion.
+    - Collection: Gathers the relevant information centrally for use in the eDiscovery process.
+    - Processing: Screens the collected information to perform a “rough cut” of irrelevant information, reducing the amount of information requiring detailed screening.
+    - Review: Examines the remaining information to determine what information is relevant to the request and removing any information protected by attorney-­client privilege.
+    - Analysis: Performs deeper inspection of the content and context of remaining information.
+    - Production: Places the information into a format that may be shared with others and delivers it to other parties, such as opposing counsel.
+    - Presentation: Displays the information to witnesses, the court, and other parties.

 - 7.1.1 Evidence collection and handling
-    - Evidence collection is complex, should be done by professionals, and can be thrown out of court if incorrectly handled
+    - Evidence (or artifacts) collection is complex, should be done by professionals, and can be thrown out of court if incorrectly handled
     - It’s important to preserve original evidence
     - International Organization on Computer Evidence (IOCE) six principles for media, network and software analysis:
         - all general forensic and procedural principles must be applied to digital evidence collection